-Instructors must establish, post, and make students aware of regularly scheduled office hours.
-The office hours' schedule, with any exceptions to the stated requirements, shall be approved by the department chair.
-Consult your department chairperson for guidelines for number of office hours per class hour required.
-Full-time faculty members must establish, post, and make students aware of at least 5 regularly scheduled office hours so distributed throughout each week of the semester as to be of maximum convenience to the students.
-Part-time faculty are expected to provide at least 1.5 office hours per week for each 3-credit course up to the full-time 5-hour requirement.
+Instructors must establish, post, and make students aware of how students can contact them for assistance and when they are available for such assistance.
+Full-time faculty members must establish, post, and make students aware of at least 5 regularly scheduled office hours distributed throughout each week of the semester as to be of maximum convenience to the students.
+Part-time faculty are expected to provide at least 1.5 office hour per week for each 3credit course.
+For guidelines, please consult your department chair.